thephpleague/csv/query-filtering.md

 Where

-- `setOffset` specifies an optional offset for the return data.
+- `AbstractCsv::setOffset` specifies an optional offset for the return data.
 By default the offset equals `0`.
-- `setLimit` specifies an optional maximum rows count for the return data.
+- `AbstractCsv::setLimit` specifies an optional maximum rows count for the return data.
 By default the offset equals `-1`, which translate to all rows.

 <p class="message-warning">Both methods have no effect on the <code>fetchOne</code> method output.</p>